 Property, plant and equipment are stated at cost, net of accumulated depreciation and impairment losses.
-Properties in the course of construction for production, supply or administrative purposes, or for purposes not yet determined, are carried at cost, less any recognized impairment losses.
-Cost includes the expenses directly attributable to the assets, the initial estimated costs relating to scrap, removal and retirement, and, for qualifying assets, the borrowing cost for long-term project.
-Depreciation of these assets commences when the assets are available for their intended use assets to be depreciated with specific useful lives.
+Properties in the course of construction for production, supply, or administrative purposes, or for purposes not yet determined, are carried at cost, less any recognized impairment losses.
+Cost includes the expenses directly attributable to the assets, the initial estimated costs relating to scrap, removal and retirement, and, for qualifying assets, the borrowing cost for long-term projects.
+Depreciation of these assets commences when the assets are available for their intended use.

+When significant components of property, plant and equipment are required to be replaced periodically, the Group recognizes such parts as individual assets to be depreciated with specific useful lives.
 All other repair and maintenance costs are recognized in profit or loss as incurred.
-Property, plant and equipment other than land and construction in progress are depreciated mainly on a straight-line basis over the following estimated useful lives.
-The estimated useful lives, residual values and depreciation method are reviewed at each year-end, with the effect of any changes in estimate being accounted for on a prospective basis.

-When significant components of property, plant and equipment are required to be replaced periodically, the Group recognizes such parts as individual